scarpent/ledgerbil/syntax/README.md

     ~/Library/Application Support/Sublime Text 3/Packages/User

 This will apply syntax highlighting to files with extensions `ldg` and `ledger`.
-From the included sample file for the Monokai color scheme:
+From the included example file for the Monokai color scheme:

 ![syntax highlighting example](../docs/images/ledger-syntax-highlighting-3.png)